Brilliant Earth Group Inc. (NASDAQ:BRLT) stock: You might be surprised

 Sponsored

-As well, it is important to consider BRLT stock ratios such as price-to-sales, which is currently 1.85.Likewise, its price to free cash flow for the last twelve months stands at 33.22.
-BRLT’s price to book ratio for the most recent quarter was 80.40, resulting in an 5.06 price to cash per share for the period.
+As well, it is important to consider BRLT stock ratios such as price-to-sales, which is currently 1.80.Likewise, its price to free cash flow for the last twelve months stands at 56.79.
+BRLT’s price to book ratio for the most recent quarter was 8.08, resulting in an 5.01 price to cash per share for the period.

 How does Brilliant Earth Group Inc. (BRLT) stock rate among analysts?
 Buy, sell, or hold?